phiresky/ripgrep-all/README.md

 To install the dependencies that are each not strictly necessary but very useful:

-`brew install pandoc poppler tesseract ffmpeg`
+`brew install pandoc poppler ffmpeg`

 ### Compile from source